TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 }
 ```

-Signal processing are different implemented manner as per each application on subcore-1.
-Generally, subcore applications request different data, so signal processing should be implemented differently.
-When taking signal from RingBuffer, you should take care to handle.
-Since the each process is running on the main loop, extracting signal data from the ringbuffer managed by independent thread should be protected by mutex to pick up safely.
+Signal processing is different implemented manner as per each application on Subcore-1.
+Generally, each Subcore applications request different data, so the signal processing should be implemented differently.
+However, there is one important thing to do the signal processing.
+When taking the signal from RingBuffer, you should take care to avoid conflict between the threads.
+Remember that the signal capturing is running on a different thread.
+On the other hand, each signal processing is running on the main loop.
+So when extracting signal data from the Ringbuffer managed by the signal capturing thread should be protected by a mutex to pick up safely.
+Furthermore, the extracting process should be very short not to obstacle the capturing process.

 ```
 void calc_sensor_data(struct SensorData* sdata) {